updated 19 March 2011

 whether two QSOs are duplicates.
 DX4WIN will keep only the first QSO which

 exactly matches the fields above (Call, Date, etc.) and discard the rest.
-This means if
+This

 How do duplicate QSOs occur?

-The most likely cause of duplicate QSOs is that when you first
+The most likely cause of duplicate QSOs is that when you first started

-your new, empty DX4WIN log, DX4WIN did not check for duplicate QSOs.
+new, empty DX4WIN log, DX4WIN did not check for duplicate QSOs.
 This is

 because DX4WIN will only check for duplicate QSOs if there is already at